hendriknielaender/double-trouble/data/blog/product_engineers.md

 codebase, or do we have a strategy for increasing the market fit?

-A lot of teams plan for minor improvements, for reworks of, this, this, that and the other.
+A lot of teams plan for minor improvements of all the little things.
 While the revenue is coming in, that might be fine.
 For a project that brings in revenue it is worth investing in its quality.

 Many companies that are outside of the initial startup phase struggle here.
 Amazon tries to combat